 If you prefer to arrange delivery yourself

-If you would prefer to arrange delivery of your goods independently, please consider two most important factors:
+If you would prefer to arrange delivery of your goods independently, please consider three most important factors:

 - Make sure that the dimensions of truck floor space are not smaller even by 2 cm or 0.5 inches and the floor is clear from any objects.
 Even a tiny narrowing can make a dramatic difference: the panels may not fit into the truck.

 - Carefully study the loading and unloading requirements in order to minimize potential damages to your goods.
 You will need only side loading flatbed trucks, tautliner or curtainsiders, so that the curtains could be drawn open and forklifts used along the sides for fast and safe loading and unloading.
 The driver should also bring 6 to 10 restraint straps to secure the packs of insulated panels tightly.

 - Your vehicle must arrive at the agreed time 24 hours before loading and with the necessary powers of attorney:

 To receive your order in time, please, send a power of attorney on the driver and the transport company in advance by e-mail: email@example.com

 Below are the lists with details on the number of full packs for 4 types of panels (wall, roof, PIR and mineral wool) for a standard truck with floor space Length 13,6 x Width 2,45 x Height 2,6 meters (42'6” x 8'0” x 19'7”).

 Please make sure that the trucks of the company you choose are not equipped with self-engineered equipment (hacks, angles etc.).
 This may reduce the area of the body and damage the panels during transportation.

 Loading of sandwich panels is performed from the sides, so sliding stakes should be placed on both sides of the truck.